-Already working in an airport ground-based role?
-This ground handling programme can provide you with the skills, knowledge and qualification to support your current role and future aspirations.
+This ground handling programme can provide those already employed in aviation with the skills, knowledge and qualification to support your current role and future aspirations.

 3